-If, in the same example, the
+If, in the same example shown above, the

 permission attribute was set to a

-permission declared elsewhere
+permission that is declared elsewhere,

 android.permission.CALL_EMERGENCY_NUMBERS, it would not

-have been necessary to declare it again with a
+be necessary to declare it again with a

-defines a label for a set of permissions (both those declared in the manifest with
+defines a label for a set of permissions, both those declared in the manifest with

 grouped when presented to the user.
 The